 To spread these best practices efficiently and not transform the practices repository into an abandoned Wiki, Promyze extensions provide automatic suggestions when practices are not followed in the code, based on what is present in the examples and counter-examples in the practices repository.

 We hope this article gave you some insights and paths to follow to increase interactions among your developers’ teams.
+We saw that software development teams structure can have a strong impact on the knowledge sharing process in your organization.
 Feel free to add in comments which rituals you’ve set up in your organization, what succeeded, what failed, and why.
 We’d be happy to learn from you!

 Promyze, the collaborative platform dedicated to improve developers’ skills through best practices sharing and definition